 Authorization of web endpoints

-to open a path if the path is blocked by the quarkus.http.auth.
+will not open a path if the path is restricted by the quarkus.http.auth.

 configuration.